dongli/legacy-starman/README.md

-# starman
+# STARMAN

-STARMAN means to help you manage your computer.
-Currently, focus on package installation.
+STARMAN helps you to manage your computer.
+The star in the name means `*`, but currently, it focuses on package installation.

+# Authors

+- Li Dong <dongli.init@gmail.com>